Scottie35/PikaJS/README.md

 So you can add/remove `<LI>` like crazy, and it will "just work".
 One listener is all you need!

-Two other important notes:
+Four other important notes:

-1. The event bubble/propagation is stopped by `._on()` by default
+1. The event bubble/propagation is stopped by `._on()` by default.
+You can override this default behavior by setting `$.Bubble = true;` in your code to make PikaJS work like jQuery.

 2. `._on()` checks to make sure that $('ul.mylist') exists first.
 If it doesn't, it does NOT attach a listener.
 This means you can use `._on()` to create a whole bunch of listeners in 1 JS file, and if that element doesn't exist on the page, nothing will break because nothing will happen.
 3. If you pass `false` as the 4th parameter (bubble), `._on()` will NOT prevent the event from bubbling.
 This is handy in certain situations.
+4. Mouseenter events are converted to Mouseover, and Mouseleave to Mouseout.
+This is to make such events work consistently since these events normally do not bubble.
+You can still override bubbling if you want!

+#### .one

+	// For those non-delegated event handlers that you only want to happen **once**:
+	$('.my-selector').one('click', function() {
+		alert('This will happen only once, and then remove itself!');
+	});

 #### .off

+	// This works with both `.on()` and `._on()` - just be sure to add the same namespace to each event name
 	$('.my-selector').off('click.namespace');

 #### .onChange